Accessibility | WW Canada

 For Mac: VoiceOver with Safari on Mountain Lion

 For iPhone/iPad: VoiceOver with Safari on iOS 5/6

 For more information, call us at 800-651-6000, or visit our Technical Support page to send us an email.

 Recent versions of the JAWS screen reader also have a setting called “Filter consecutive duplicate links” that tries to optimize web pages by reducing pairs of text links and image links with the same target to a single link.
 This setting may occasionally cause legitimate links to be ignored.
 If you find that links you are expecting are not being announced, you may wish to try turning this feature off.

 To navigate the website with JAWS, we recommend using the tab key to use our main navigation and to move around actionable content.
 Tapping on Enter will launch the selected content, but you may also use the Space bar.
 If you would like to read static content, we recommend using the arrow keys.

-For example, navigate the table by tapping CTRL+Windows+J and reference the column header by pressing CTRL+ALT+5.
 For more information on best practices for JAWS with Internet Explorer, you may also refer to Freedom Scientific’s keystroke guide.